Active viscoelasticity of odd materials

 {\it Basic viscoelastic models}.$-$Viscoelasticity emerges as a consequence of complex phenomena at different scales.
 It is usually not possible to have a first principle analysis and various phenomenological simplifications are employed.
-General viscoelastic response in rheology is defined as

-where $\sigma_{ij}$ is the stress tensor and $u_{kl}$ corresponds to strains.
-We always assume a summation over repeated indices.
-Causality requires that the time dependent response tensor $\eta_{ijkl}(t)$ is zero for negative times.
-The above relation can be inverted introducing the so-called creep tensor $c_{ijkl}(t)$:

-Response and creep tensors respect the symmetries of the material.
 Since viscoelasticity can be viewed as a transient phenomenon to a time-independent state we need to make some assumptions about the long time behavior of our viscoelastic system.
 It can be either fluid or solid.
 These two distinct limiting cases of viscoelastic behavior are commonly described by the Maxwell and Kelvin-Voigt models respectively.
 These models can be presented by a spring and a viscous damper in series (for Maxwell materials) or in parallel (for Kelvin-Voigt materials).
 The Kelvin-Voigt model typically defines a viscoelastic solid and captures strain relaxation.
 Maxwell materials define viscoelastic fluids, representing stress relaxation.
-Viscoelastic solids are materials with a definite reference shape that deform under applied external forces.
-They can store elastic energy that is obtained from external forces, however, they return to the initial shape in the absence of strain.
-On the other hand viscoelastic fluids are materials that do not have a definite shape and flow irreversibly under the action of external forces, still having transient elastic memory effects.
-The information about the material properties is encoded in the constitutive relations.
+General viscoelastic response in rheology is defined for small deformations as

+where $\sigma_{ij}$ is the stress tensor, $u_{kl}$ corresponds to strains. $\eta_{ijkl}(t)$ is the generalization of the elasticity tensor to viscoelastic systems with memory kernel.
+It is crucial to keep the tensor structure, when symmetries are broken.
+Causality requires that $\eta _{ijkl}(t)$ is zero for negative $t$. $\eta _{ijkl}(t)$ captures the response to a constant shear rate applied to the material, in such a way that symmetries are preserved.
+We always imply a summation over repeated indices, which run over spatial $x$ and $y$ coordinates as we focus on two-dimensional systems.
+Solids and liquids differ by the limiting value of the stress under a deformation, which, at long times, tends to zero for fluids and to a constant value for solids.
+As an equivalent description of viscoelastic response one can consider the stress evolution as an input using the creep compliance tensor $c_{ijkl}(t)$ in the following way \cite{pipkin1986lectures}

+Creep is a progressive deformation of a material under constant stress.
+If it approaches a finite shear, the material is said to be solid if it increases linearly after a long time, the material is a fluid.